steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/01_Deploy_Sock_Shop/README.md

 ```sh
 $ cat configs.txt
 ```

 ## Create Sock Shop user accounts

-This following script will create a few user accounts that will be used to generate traffic on the Production environment:
+This following script will create a few user accounts that will be used by the synthetic monitors to generate traffic on the Production environment:

 ```sh
 $ ./create-sockshop-accounts.sh